Bluebird5757/Topsis_for_Pre-Trained-Models_Text_Summarization/README.md

 1. **Normalize the dataset** to ensure all metrics are on the same scale.
 2. **Determine the ideal best and worst solutions**:
-   - **Best Solution:** Highest ROUGE and BLEU scores, lowest inference time.
+   - **Best Solution:** Highest ROUGE and BLEU scores, lowest inference time, model size, and memory usage.
-   - **Worst Solution:** Lowest ROUGE and BLEU scores, highest inference time.
+   - **Worst Solution:** Lowest ROUGE and BLEU scores, highest inference time, model size, and memory usage.
 3. **Compute Euclidean distance** of each model from the ideal best and worst.
 4. **Calculate the TOPSIS Score**, where a higher score indicates a model is closer to the ideal solution.
 5. **Rank the models** based on their TOPSIS scores.